In a nutshell…

 81% of marketers know speed influences their conversions, but they’re not making it a priority.

-49% of marketers say they plan to spend $50,000 or more—sometimes way more—on their digital marketing this year.
+49% of marketers say they plan to spend $50,000 or more—sometimes way more—on their digital marketing.
 A majority also agree that improving load times is at least somewhat urgent.

 But only a small percentage say it’s the most critical thing of their to-do list, despite the clear impact on their prospects’ willingness to make a purchase.
 In fact…

-Only 3% of marketers say faster loads are their top priority in 2019.
+Only 3% of marketers say faster loads are their top priority.

 Most marketers consider A/B testing and optimizing for more conversions to be their most important tasks.
 (We think A/B testing is important too.)
 But here’s what else they say they’re prioritizing over faster loading time: